-I take this opportunity to thank all the Shareholders including our Subscribers, Central and State Government bodies, Ministry of Information and Broadcasting, TRAI and other Regulatory authorities, Investors and Business associates, for continued faith in us.
-I also thank my colleagues on the Board for their valuable contribution and all the employees, for their constant efforts towards growth of the organisation.
+At the end, I would like to express my gratitude to all our stakeholders including our subscribers, investors, business associates, Central and State Governments, Ministry of Information and Broadcasting, TRAI and other Regulatory authorities for their support and trust in Dish TV India Limited.
+I would also like to thank the Board for their valuable contribution and all employees of the Company for their dedication and hard work.